Table of Contents[Hide][Show]

 The hotel is rumored to be haunted by several ghosts, but the star of the ghostly show is a jilted bride who committed suicide by throwing herself out of a room on the eighth floor.
 The majority of the visitors’ hauntings happen on the eighth floor, although Cindy was in a room on the fourth floor.

 Haunted Hotels in Texas

 This hotel, built in 1857 on the original battlegrounds of the Alamo, is said to have many ghostly residents.
 Some are famous — President Teddy Roosevelt — and some infamous — Richard King, a Confederate tycoon who died in one of the hotel’s suites.
 That room is now considered to be one of the most haunted at the hotel.

 A hotel maid who was killed by her abusive husband is the most often sighted ghost.

 The building that houses the Emily Morgan Hotel was constructed to be a Medical Arts Building for doctors and other medical professionals.
 The building had a morgue and crematorium.

-The staff have reported hauntings too.
-After cleaning a room, the pillows from the bed are tossed to the ground; doors close for no reason; feeling a presence on certain floors with no one else around.
+The staff has reported hauntings too.
+After cleaning a room, the pillows from the bed are tossed to the ground.
+Doors close for no reason and staff reported feeling a presence on certain floors with no one else around.

 Haunted Hotels in Washington, D.C.